 SRI LANKAN MEAL PLAN- 5(HOME COOKED MEALS).

-Click on the highlighted link before every image provided and you’ll be taken to the recipe.
+Click on the highlighted link before every image is provided and you’ll be taken to the recipe.

 You can change and customize the meals to suit your needs, all I’ve done here is provided you with meals I’ve cooked for my family.

-You already know canned fish makes a great emergency food, but they don’t need to be bland,
+You already know canned fish makes great emergency food, but they don’t need to be bland.

 Make sure to splash some lime into the stir-fry to bring all the flavors out.

-Even if I ditch every other dish in this menu, except for the rice and potato-bean curry, serve a big spoon of this spicy coconut sambol, I’ll be a happy soul.
+Even if I ditch every other dish on this menu, except for the rice and potato-bean curry, serve a big spoon of this spicy coconut sambol, I’ll be a happy soul.

 Make extra and you can have a simple dinner of pol sambol and buttered roast paan.

-Keep in mind fresh coconut has a tendency to spoil easily so once you are done with lunch, refrigerate.
+Keep in mind that fresh coconut tends to spoil easily, so once you are done with lunch, refrigerate.